NeuroRehack/AnkleFlex/ReadMe.md

 # README: Raspberry Pi Load Cell Project

 ## Project Overview
+This project inital idea came from physiotherapists who wanted a way to visualise and measure the force exrted during ankle flexion and extension.

 This project interfaces a Raspberry Pi with a HX711 load cell amplifier and a 5kg straight bar load cell (TAL220B) to measure weight.
 It also includes a button and an LED for interaction and indication purposes.
-The setup can be used for various applications such as digital scales, force measurement, or other load monitoring systems.

 - [README: Raspberry Pi Load Cell Project](#readme-raspberry-pi-load-cell-project)